-For her nothing could symbolize American entrepreneurship more than the skyscrapers of New York.
+For her nothing could symbolize American freedom like the skyscrapers of New York.

-With ‘The Fountainhead’ in mind, I embarked upon a photographic journey around the centre of Rotterdam, the city I love to hate.
+With ‘The Fountainhead’ in mind, I embarked upon a photographic journey around the centre of Rotterdam, the city I loved to hate.

 Strange how it works: in the course of looking at Rotterdam’s skyline through a viewfinder (I always use a viewfinder and never a screen), I have to admit that I began to see why there were people who admired it.

 Everywhere I looked, eye squinted behind a sophisticated piece of Japanese technology, I saw Howard Roark.
 His spirit, released from the lines of print on a page, loomed large in the innovative forms and angles of concrete, steel and glass.

 Rotterdam was the city of Howard Roark.